Gold Rush Kid

 Gold Rush Kid is the third studio album by English singer-songwriter George Ezra, released on 10 June 2022 by Columbia Records.
-The album was promoted by four singles: "Anyone for You (Tiger Lily)", "Green Green Grass", "Dance All Over Me" and "Sweetest Human Being Alive".
+The album was promoted by five singles: "Anyone for You (Tiger Lily)", "Green Green Grass", "Dance All Over Me" and "Sweetest Human Being Alive".
+"I Went Hunting" was released as a promotional single.
 It became his third consecutive number-one album in the UK.

 Track listing

 All songs written by George Ezra and Joel Pott, except where noted; all tracks produced by Joel Pott, except where noted.